sfire-framework/sfire-dom/README.md

+sFire DOM is a simple, flexible, HTML and XML parser.
+The goal is to assist in the development of tools which require a quick and easy way to scrape HTML or XML, whether it's valid or not.

 ### System Requirements
 Requires PHP 7.4 or later; we recommend using the latest PHP version whenever possible.

 ### Current version
-The current version is 1.0.3
+The current version is 1.0.4

 ### Installation